Xyq7777777/Mini-project-1/README.md

    <img src= "https://github.com/Xyq7777777/Mini-project-1/raw/master/download.png">

-(2) Open Oracle VM VirtualBox and put this documents in a folder.
+(2) Open Oracle VM VirtualBox and put these documents in a folder.

 (3) Open terminal in this folder.